mrsn/zapix3/README.md

 First create a remote client.
 Feel free to disable the debug mode if you find it annoying.

+These environment variables also need to be set:

+    ZABBIX_API_URL
+    ZABBIX_API_LOGIN
+    ZABBIX_API_PASSWORD

 ```ruby
 require 'zapix'
 zrc = ZabbixAPI.connect(